timDeHof/advent-of-code-cli/README.md

 - **Day Initialization**: Automatically creates a new folder and a template file for each day's challenge, helping you to quickly start coding your solution.
+- **List Days Contents**: Lists the contents of the current working directory with details like file size and creation date.

 ## Getting Started